-These amounts are reflected in the accompanying statements of financial position under the captions, "Due from related parties", "Management and incentive fee payable" and "Due to related parties."
+These amounts are reflected in the accompanying consolidated statements of assets and liabilities under the captions, "Due from related parties", "Management and incentive fee payable" and "Due to related parties."

-At times, the Company maintains deposit accounts and certificates of deposit with financial institutions that are shareholders of the Company or were limited partners of a Legacy Fund prior to the Formation Transactions.
-Total deposits with these financial institutions were approximately \$31 thousand and \$2.8 million at December 31, 2014 and December 31, 2013, respectively.
+At times, the Company maintains deposit accounts and certificates of deposit with financial institutions that are shareholders of the Company.
+Total deposits with these financial institutions were approximately \$31 thousand at December 31, 2014.
+There were no related party deposits outstanding at December 31, 2015.

-Note 7.
+Note 9.
 Borrowings